montehurd/git-cache-proxy/README.md

 * `./reset-cache`

   Clears repositories from the cache.
 When run without arguments, removes all cached repositories.
-Can also remove a specific repository by passing its URL:
+Can also remove a specific repository by passing its URL

   Clear entire cache: